-Focusing on a methodical collecting of the intangible, my work acts as a response to (or as a reproduction of) a series of gathered social situations.
-Through the observation of the language being used around me, I record what I hear or find and integrate it into sculptural installations.
+Focusing on a methodical collecting of the intangible, my work acts as a response to (or as a reproduction of) a series of gathered social situations, including both spoken interaction and digital communication.
+Through the observation of the language being used around me and on my feed, I document what I hear or read and integrate it into sculptural installations.
 These phrases are a reflection of my generation’s identity.
-Habitually used words are reproduced in stitched fabric, embroidered, or woven on a loom.
-I create soft sculptures which interact with each other spatially to signify the identity of a young contemporary speaker.
+Habitually used words and trending phrases are reproduced in stitched fabric, embroidered, or woven on a loom.
+I create soft sculptures which interact with each other spatially to signify the identity of a young contemporary speaker/sharer.

-Emily Blei Hracho is a third generation artist living and working in Philadelphia, Pennsylvania.
-She concentrated in Fibers & Material Studies at Tyler School of Art where she received her BFA.
+Emily Blei Hracho is a third generation artist living and working in Reading, Pennsylvania.
+She concentrated in Fiber & Material Studies at Tyler School of Art where she received her BFA.
 She has shown locally and internationally.
 Her work reflects upon her generation's identity through a focus on collected language and internet culture.